 Blue Cash Preferred® Card from American Express

-This flexible credit card from American Express offers a consistent, 3 percent rebate at U.S. gas stations throughout the year.
-That's in addition to 3 percent cash back at select U.S. department stores and 6 percent cash back at U.S. supermarkets on up to $6,000 in purchases (and 1 percent after that).
+This credit card from American Express offers a consistent, 3 percent cash back at U.S. gas stations throughout the year.
+That's in addition to 3 percent cash back at select U.S. department stores and 6 percent cash back at U.S. supermarkets on up to $6,000 per year in purchases (and 1 percent after that) and 1 percent cash back on other purchases.
 Terms and limitations apply.
 If your household spends more than $210 on gas each month, you'll break even on the $75 annual fee.
-American Express also offers sign-up bonus deals throughout the year that can add $150 to your reward cash balance if you spend $1,000 on purchases within the first three months of receiving your card.
 Cash back is received in the form of Rewards Dollars that can be redeemed as a statement credit.
-Terms and restrictions apply.
+Terms and limitations apply.

 Chevron and Texaco Visa Credit Card